PowerSheetco/rss-reader-upwork/manual.md

 ### 5. Settings and start

+Go to the `feeds` sheet and mark the feeds you want to check.

+Go to the `set` sheet, check your `recipient` email and set `check` to 'yes'.

-Go to the `set` sheet (short for settings - you can rename it if you like).
+Go to the `set` sheet (short for settings - you can rename it if you like)

 This is your settings dashboard.

 Each row is a setting parameter: column C is parameter name, columnd D is a parameter value.
 At the top are the most important 5 parameters: check, send new, update, send updates.